 Table of Contents

 Once you've completed your insurance application, we like to take the time to explain the next steps.
-All applications go next to underwriting, who reviews the application, determines coverage eligibility and the price a policy owner will pay.
+All applications go next to underwriting.
 This process typically takes up to four weeks, but it occasionally lasts longer depending on the complexity of the case.

 Evaluating Your Insurance Policy